 Does Massachusetts honor valid foreign driver’s licenses from any country?

-No. Massachusetts will only honor valid licenses from countries identified in Appendix―C of the current Massachusetts Driver‘s Manual.
-The list may be viewed here.
+No. Massachusetts will only honor valid licenses from countries identified in the current Massachusetts Driver‘s Manual.
 Most of the identified countries are parties to one of the two major international road or automotive traffic conventions the U.S. recognizes.
 Germany and Switzerland are not parties to the 1949 Road Traffic Convention but their driver licenses are honored based on reciprocal agreements.
 At present, validly licensed drivers from some of the former USSR republics are also recognized.
 Note: Some countries that issue International Driving Permits include in the Permit a list of countries that the holder is authorized to drive in.
 Be aware that other Road Traffic Conventions that the U.S. is not a party to have a more expansive list of countries.
 You should be guided by the countries listed in Appendix C.

 What is an International Driver’s License and how does it differ from an International Driving Permit?